Stop WordPress from Overwriting .htaccess File

 • Permalink structure: Changing the URL structure from the Settings menu in WordPress.

-• Specific Plugins: Some plugins automatically adjust the .htaccess file to add custom rules for SEO, caching, or security purposes.
+• Specific plugins: Some plugins automatically adjust the .htaccess file to add custom rules for SEO, caching, or security purposes.

-• Automatic Updates: Updates to WordPress may modify .htaccess to ensure compatibility or security.
+• Automatic updates: Updates to WordPress may modify .htaccess to ensure compatibility or security.

 Login to your hosting account and find the File Manager under the Files section.